Print Settings Overview

 Preheat temperature:

 The target temperature for the smart dispenser module.
+This setting is designed to remove material property changes caused by temperature variation over the course of a print.
 Set to 35°C or higher for most consistent printing.

 The standoff distance in um (1000th of a mm) between the tip of the nozzle and the surface of the substrate.
 Along with print speed and the dispensing settings, this will have a large effect on the final width and thickness of your printed features.
 Because of ink properties, print height is not equal to your final print thickness - this depends on the spreading of the ink and the solvent content.
 For example, a print height of 60µm can often result in a print thickness of 10-20µm after thermal curing.